Grey import vehicle: Japan

-The concept of Gyakuyunyu is referenced in the music album Gyakuyunyū: Kōwankyoku.
+The concept of Gyakuyunyū is referenced in the titles of the Ringo Sheena albums Gyakuyunyū: Kōwankyoku and Gyakuyunyū: Kōkūkyoku.

 In Japan, foreign cars sold locally have traditionally been LHD, which is regarded as exotic or a status symbol.
 This even applies to British brands (although cars for the British market have the steering wheel on the right), in part because many have been imported via the US.
 Many tollbooths in Japan have a special lane for LHD vehicles.
-However, some US manufacturers have made RHD models for the Japanese market (namely the Ford Taurus and Chevrolet Cavalier), though with limited success; and as continental European brands become more popular, the preference is increasingly for RHD models, many of which are re-exported to countries like New Zealand as grey imports, along with Japanese models.
+However, some American manufacturers have made RHD models for the Japanese market (such as the Ford Taurus, Saturn S-Series, and Chevrolet Cavalier), though with limited success; and as continental European brands become more popular, the preference is increasingly for RHD models, many of which are re-exported to countries like New Zealand as grey imports, along with Japanese models.

 Sweden

 In Sweden, the main source of grey market vehicles is via Germany, which has more liberal laws and better tax deals on new imported cars.
 Many used cars also come from Germany, which has a bigger domestic market and rigorous roadworthiness tests.
 There are no age restrictions on imported vehicles, as such.